mocha-opts/awesome-stars-coconut/README.md

 *   [barry-ran/QtScrcpy](https://github.com/barry-ran/QtScrcpy) - Android real-time display control software

-*   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: run open-source LLMs anywhere
+*   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device

 *   [v8/v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository